What causes autism?

-We don’t know exactly what causes autism spectrum disorder (ASD).
+We don’t know exactly what causes autism.
 There might be several causes, including brain development and genetic factors.

-In some families, there seem to be more people with autism spectrum disorder (ASD) than in others.
-This suggests that genes might be one cause of ASD.
+In some families, there seem to be more autistic people than in others.
+This suggests that genes might be one cause of autism.
 Evidence for this idea has been increasing over the past few decades.

-It’s unlikely that there’s one specific gene that causes ASD.
+It’s unlikely that there’s one specific gene that causes autism.
 Rather, it might be that several genes combine and act together.
-Researchers have found many possible genes that might play a role in the development of ASD.
-But they don’t yet understand what causes ASD or increases children’s risk of developing it.
+Researchers have found many possible genes that might play a role in the development of autism.
+But they don’t yet understand what causes autism or increases children’s chances of developing it.

-ASD can also happen together with other genetic conditions.
-This is called comorbidity.
+Autism can also happen together with other genetic conditions.

-One example of a gene identified in people with ASD is ‘neurexine 1’.
+‘Neurexine 1’ is an example of a gene identified in autistic people.
 This is a gene we all have, and it’s important for communication within the brain.
-Problems (or ‘disruptions’) in this gene are a known problem in ASD.
-But because the disruption by itself is not enough to cause ASD, this is an example of how multiple factors might be involved in causing ASD.
+Problems (or ‘disruptions’) in this gene are a known factor in autism.
+But because the disruption by itself is not enough to cause autism, it means there must be other factors involved in causing autism.

-Recently several factors have been linked to an increased risk of autism spectrum disorder (ASD):
+Several other factors have been linked to an increased likelihood of autism:

 - older parents